 When the grade of “I” is assigned to a course, the student must complete the course requirement before the beginning of the next academic year unless the course director, with the concurrence of the Senior Associate Dean for Education, has provided a specific alternative time period, not to exceed one year from the original end date of the course.
 The student will be informed in writing of the requirements for completion of the course and timeline for completion.

-A student who has a final course average of Pass but has failed the written examination component of the course will be assigned a grade of Incomplete (“I”).
+A student who has a final course average of Pass, but has failed the written examination component of the course will be assigned a grade of Incomplete (“I”).
 In this case, the student must take and pass a re-examination.
 If the student passes the reexamination, the grade will be changed to a “P” grade.
 If the student fails the reexamination, the grade will be changed to an “F” grade.
 A student who has two “Incomplete” grades because of failed examinations must stop coursework until the examinations have been passed.

 Once all course requirements have been attempted, the course director must assign a final grade of “P” or “F” in place of the “I” grade.
 If the requirements for the incomplete course have not been met within the specified time limit, no agreement has been made to extend the time limit and the student has not withdrawn from school, a final grade of “F” will be assigned.